-If this sounds familiar, that is because the smart casual style as defined above is rather the norm these days.
-As it happens, it’s menswear that has shifted as if to accommodate smart casual, as formality and ‘casuality’, so to speak, have become increasingly blurred.
+If this sounds familiar, that is because ‘informal smart casual’ as defined above is rather the norm these days.
+As it happens, men’s style has shifted as if to accommodate smart casual, as formality and ‘casuality’, so to speak, have become increasingly blurred.
 The Beat poet Jack Kerouac once noted that he felt required by the norms of his time to wear blazer and tie for official publicity stills, though in his personal life dressed much more at ease in sportswear and military surplus.
 This was a time when perceptions of hip – to use the terminology of Kerouac’s circle, as it defined this new, creative lifestyle of the loose and easy – were beginning to be formed on the street and filter up, not trickle down from further up the typically formally-attired social ladder.

 A New Dynamic

 But casualwear today, in fact, represents a new dynamic – that of a hybrid style that perfectly suits smart casual.
 This shift has meant that casual is now defined more by the details in men’s clothing than by the obvious visual cues and stereotypes of the past.
 Casual clothes fit well, they don’t hang off the body.
 The silhouettes that perhaps distinguished formal attire are no longer owned by it.
 Casual clothes still hold a clean line, but do so without the use of stuffing.
 Shirt collars are more likely to have an unlined collar, a jacket be unlined and unconstructed, while a tie – worn because one wants to, not because one has to – might be slim and knitted, rather than fat and glossy.